 The initial collateral percentage is always less than the maintenance collateral level to stop a client putting a position on and being immediately stopped out.
 As an example, a blue chip stock may have:

-- Initial collateral percentage: 63%
+• Initial collateral percentage: 63%

-- Maintenance collateral percentage: 70%
+• Maintenance collateral percentage: 70%

 As the maintenance collateral percentage is higher, the collateral utilization will be lower than if the initial collateral percentage was used.

 Saxo uses the initial collateral percentage to calculate how much leverage you can have and hence how much stock you can buy on margin.
-In the example, using the initial collateral percentage will limit the amount of stock you can buy on margin to an amount that will result in a collateral utilization of 90%.
+In the example, using the initial collateral percentage will limit the amount of stock you can buy on margin to an amount that will result in a margin and loan utilization of 90%.
 This is done so that it is impossible for a client to use maximum leverage, put a trade on, have a collateral utilization of 100% and then have the position closed out immediately.

 Q18: Why is initial margin available smaller than maintenance collateral available?